 Asia Cup 2025 Schedule, Teams, Squads, Live Streaming & Tickets

-The Asia Cup 2025 will be the 17th edition of the tournament and will take place in September 2025.
-The matches will be played in the T20 format, making it an exciting event for cricket fans.
+The Asia Cup 2025 will be the 17th edition of the tournament and is officially scheduled to take place from September 9 to 28, 2025, in the United Arab Emirates (UAE).
+This edition will be played in the T20 format, promising fast-paced and thrilling action for cricket fans around the world.

 Asia Cup 2025 Overview